gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     used for VMS on the ia64

-The dummy version :file:`s-asthan.adb` simply raises exceptions noting that this operating system feature is not available, and the two remaining versions interface with the corresponding versions of VMS to provide VMS-compatible AST handling.
+The dummy version :file:`s-asthan.adb` simply raises exceptions noting that this operating system feature is not available and the two remaining versions interface with the corresponding versions of VMS to provide VMS-compatible AST handling.
 The GNAT build script knows the architecture and operating system, and automatically selects the right version, renaming it if necessary to :file:`s-asthan.adb` before the run-time build.

 Another style for arranging alternative implementations is through Ada's access-to-subprogram facility.
 In case some functionality is to be conditionally included, you can declare an access-to-procedure variable ``Ref`` that is initialized to designate a 'do nothing' procedure, and then invoke ``Ref.all`` when appropriate.
-In some library package, set ``Ref`` to ``Proc'Access`` for some procedure ``Proc`` that performs the relevant processing.
+Then, in, some library package, set ``Ref`` to ``Proc'Access`` for some procedure ``Proc`` that performs the relevant processing.
 The initialization only occurs if the library package is included in the program.
 The same idea can also be implemented using tagged types and dispatching calls.

 .. _Preprocessing: